 Summary and Final Thoughts

-Seniors should be able to enjoy their coffee just as much as anyone else.
-Finding easy to use coffee makers is an important consideration also.
-If you look for lightweight, easy to grip, no-spill coffee mugs with great insulation, you’ll find exactly what you need.
+Seniors and the elderly should be able to enjoy their coffee just as much as anyone else.
+Finding easy-to-use coffee makers is an important consideration also.
+If you look for lightweight, easy-to-grip, no-spill, and insulated coffee mugs for elderly people, you’ll find exactly what you need to drink coffee safely.

-Having the right coffee mug can also be important to senior safety.
-Other specialty flatware, plates, and utensils are important to consider as well.
+Having the right coffee cups can also affect a senior’s safety.
 For other drinks, check out these sippy cups for adults.